KonduitAI/deeplearning4j-examples-refactor/data-pipeline-examples/README.md

-This project contains a set of examples that demonstrate how raw data in various formats can be loaded, split and preprocessed to build serializable (and hence reproducible) ETL pipelines.
+This project contains a set of examples that demonstrate how raw data in various formats can be loaded, split and preprocessed to build serializable (and hence reproducible) ETL pipelines using the DataVec library.

 The examples in this project and what they demonstrate are briefly described below.
 This is also the recommended order to explore them in.